elbii/elbii.com/_posts/2013-12-26-Notes-From-DEFCON-21.md

 - build something that lasts
 - never be forgotten

-chapter 3: make decisions, activity preparation [test Q & A session] choose, avatar, (ultima IV)
+chapter 3: make decisions, activity preparation choose, avatar, (ultima IV)

 find an exploit in a public product: